EMV Credit Card Processing FAQ

 What happens if fraud occurs with an EMV card?
 Who is liable for the losses?

 The issuing bank is responsible for the costs associated with the fraud.
 The terms will vary by card, but the issuing bank is typically responsible for the issue.
-But retailers that do not meet PCI compliance standards may also be held liable for losses and legal actions.
-Businesses that are incapable of handling EMV-based transactions may also be liable for some losses.
+However, retailers not meeting PCI compliance standards may also be liable for losses and legal actions.
+Businesses incapable of handling EMV-based transactions may also be liable for some losses.

-I have a retail space, but my systems cannot support EMV cards at this time.
+I have a retail space, but my systems currently cannot support EMV cards.
 Can I still accept them?

 Some EMV cards also feature magnetic stripes to make them work on old and new terminals alike.
-It is strongly recommended you start investing in EMV technology to read future cards.
-More recent EMV cards will be more likely to come with NFC features and not with magnetic stripes.
+It is strongly recommended that you start investing in EMV technology to read future cards.
+More recent EMV cards are more likely to come with NFC features rather than magnetic stripes.

 Can my business read EMV transactions while offline?

-EMV cards can utilize a static data authentication process where info surrounding that card will be read by a terminal.
-Data is authenticated between the terminal and card.
+EMV cards can utilize a static data authentication process where a terminal will read info surrounding that card.
+Data is authenticated between the terminal and the card.
 The issuing bank doesn’t need to be contacted here.
-You can send the payment information to the proper bank after you get back online.
+After you return online, you can send the payment information to the proper bank.
 The process ensures you can collect payments from anywhere, including places where online signals might not be easily accessible.

 How can EMV cards work with PCI DSS standards?

 EMV chips can work with PCI DSS standards to reduce the risk of fraud.
-But while EMV chips help protect transaction data, businesses must manage PCI DSS rules themselves.
-Your business can protect customer data by using proper data encryption standards when handling customer payment data.
+However, while EMV chips help protect transaction data, businesses must manage PCI DSS rules themselves.
+Your business can protect customer data using proper data encryption standards when handling customer payment data.
 You could also store the data well and avoid reporting things like PIN and CVV values when recording data.
-You can contact a PCI compliance officer to help you review what you should be doing when meeting these rules.
+You can contact a PCI compliance officer to help you review what you should do when meeting these rules.

 Where are people using EMV cards?

 EMV cards were first utilized in Europe.
-They have since expanded into many other countries, although they are not as prominent in the United States.
+They have since expanded into many other countries, although less prominent in the United States.
 As of 2018, EMV cards have a 60 percent adoption rate in the United States.
-The total is less than the 80 percent rate found in Europe, Canada, and various other places.
-EMV cards are expected to become more prominent as more people and businesses explore the benefits that come with these cards.
+The total is less than the 80 percent rate found in Europe, Canada, and other places.
+EMV cards are expected to become more prominent as more people and businesses explore the benefits of these cards.

 Will magnetic stripe cards become extinct?